carliecode/scytale-assignment/README.md

 Please do the following before proceeding

 1. Update the config file with your Github token.
-(I notice it expires and I need to regenerate another almost before every execution)
+(I notice it expires and I need to regenerate another almost before every execution).
+This has also been modified to use a key without expiration.
 2. Create a folder **extracted_json_files** in the root directory for extracted files of the project.
+The code has been modified to create this folder if not exist, please disregard this line.

 If you successfully run this, you you see the following :